lucasdekam/lo1/theory-lab/porphyrins.md

 Heme binding oxygen ([source](https://en.wikipedia.org/wiki/Heme#/media/File:Mboxygenation.png))
 ```

-In the electrochemistry project you will do or have done, porphyrins are deposited on a metal surface.
+In the electrochemistry project you will do or have done, porphyrins are deposited on a surface.
 Their metal centers can catalyze the oxygen reduction reaction.
-In this project, we will use density functional theory calculations to try and understand the reaction mechanism.
+In this project, we will use density functional theory calculations to calculate the binding energy of the oxygen molecule.

 ## Density functional theory for molecules

-Remember that our goal is to find the ground-state energy of several systems, from which we can then calculate the binding energy.
-(In experimental conditions, molecules are close to the ground state as well.)
+Remember that our goal is to find the ground-state energy of various molecules, from which we can then calculate the binding energy.

 To this end we want to solve the Kohn-Sham equations for the orbitals (one-electron wave functions) $\psi_i$ and their energies $\varepsilon_i$.
 Wave functions are functions, which you could view as an infinite collection of numbers: there are infinitely many points in space, and each space has a corresponding value of the wavefunction.
 How do we put this into a computer?